Generating More of My Favorite Aphex Twin Track

 “aisatsana” is the final track off Aphex Twin’s 2012 release, Syro.
-A departure from the synthy dance tunes which make up the majority of Aphex Twin’s catalog, aisatsana is quiet, calm, and perfect for listening to during activities which require concentration.
+A departure from the active electronic music which makes up of the majority of Aphex Twin’s catalog, aisatsana is simple, quiet, and calm—perfect for listening to when you want to concentrate.
 But with a measly running time just shy of five and a half minutes, the track isn’t nearly long enough to sustain a session of reading or coding.
 Playing the track on repeat isn’t satisfactory; exact repetition becomes monotonous quickly.
 I wished there were an hour-long version of the track, or even better, some system which could generate an endless performance of the track without repetition.
 Since I build software for a living, I decided to try creating such a system.

 Allow me to explain the relatively simple structure of aisatsana.
 If you’re not familiar with music theory, I’ll do my best to define the terms I’ll be using and avoid any that aren’t necessary.
 Try not to get hung up on the vocabulary though.

 A beat is an abstract unit of time.
 For example, I could tell you to snap your fingers on beats one and three, and clap your hands on beats two and four, and the resulting song would go snap, clap, snap, clap.
 The speed at which a song is played can be measured in beats per minute, or BPM.
 If I told you to play that same song at 60 BPM (or one beat per second), you’d either be snapping or clapping with each tick of a clock, and it would take four seconds to play the whole song. aisatsana is played at 102 BPM.